-College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.
+In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

 Returning adults and other non-traditional students may appreciate the fact that College of the Redwoods has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
-At College of the Redwoods, this ratio is 16 to 1, which is on par with the national average of 15 to 1.
+At College of the Redwoods, this ratio is 14 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

-The full-time faculty percentage at College of the Redwoods is 25%.
+The full-time faculty percentage at College of the Redwoods is 28%.
 This is lower than the national average of 47%.

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At College of the Redwoods this rate is 55%, which is a bit lower than the national average of 68%.
+At College of the Redwoods this rate is 57%, which is a bit lower than the national average of 68%.

-During the 2017-2018 academic year, there were 4,399 undergraduates at College of the Redwoods with 1,602 being full-time and 2,797 being part-time.
+During the 2017-2018 academic year, there were 3,891 undergraduates at College of the Redwoods with 1,211 being full-time and 2,680 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of the Redwoods, see our tuition and fees and room and board pages.

-The student loan default rate at College of the Redwoods is 18.8%.
+The student loan default rate at College of the Redwoods is 16.2%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.